-22 per cent of Australian children start school without strong foundations, MP says
+22% of Australian children start school without strong foundations

 22 per cent of Australian children are starting school without the foundation they need through preschool and early learning, leaving them at a disadvantage, Federal Member for Macquarie, Susan Templeman has said, following yesterday’s announcement by the New South Wales Labor party of “the largest investment in early childhood education in NSW history”.

 Ms Templeman highlighted the further challenges faced by the children in her electorate with additional needs, saying that Hawkesbury children with additional needs are waiting up to 18 months for early intervention assessments and services, following Federal and state government changes to the early intervention support system.